wp-plugins/wp-pirates-search/readme.txt

 1. Upload full directory into your wp-content/plugins directory
 2. Activate the plugin at plugin administration page
-3. Open the plugin configuration page, which is located under Options -> Search for pirates and check settings.
+3. Open the plugin configuration page, which is located under *Options > Search for pirates* and check settings.

 == Translations ==

-en, ru
+* English
+* Russian

 == Screenshots ==

-1. Administration interface in WordPress 2.7
+1. Administration interface in WordPress 3.0.4

 == Frequently Asked Questions ==

-* Where can I read more?
+= Where can I read more? =

 Visit http://khrolenok.ru/wp-pirates-search/

 == Changelog ==

-= Version 1.0, January 7, 2011 =
+= 1.0 =
 * Initial release.

 == Upgrade Notice ==